georgePadolsey/covid-app-tester/README.md

 *Be aware*: The current configuration builds the files such they are expecting to be hosted on a domain at `/covid-test/` as the base path (e.g. `example.com/covid-test/`).
 If you would like to change the base path for deployment, change it in `next.config.js`.

-## Changing Logo's
+## Changing Branding

-All logos can be changed via changing the png, ico and similar files in the `public/` directory
+All logos and branding can be changed via changing the png, ico and similar files in the `public/` directory.

 ## Testing